-Fixing these mistakes isn’t just a bother - they sometimes lead to frustrating or expensive errors that cause bigger issues down the line.
-Avoiding these small manual errors can add up to both time and cost savings for your business.
+Fixing these mistakes isn't just a bother - they sometimes lead to frustrating or expensive errors that cause bigger issues down the line.
+Avoiding these minor manual errors can add both time and cost savings for your business.

 2. More motivation for employees

 Let's face it - almost no one enjoys taking on those small, mindless tasks like data entry.
 Employees are most engaged when their work has purpose and meaning, and entering employee info into a spreadsheet does not fit that bill.
 Even your HR managers feel the pressure - they spend an average of 14 hours per week manually completing tasks that could be automated.